polyverse/EnVisen/docs/entropy-index.md

 While entropy is certainly not one-dimensional, the "cost of attack", or "probability of attack" can certainly be.

-E.g. given two attack methods, we can determine that they are both equally probable (equally expensitve), or one is less probable than the other (one costs more than the other).
+E.g. given two attack methods, we can determine that they are both equally probable (equally expensive), or one is less probable than the other (one costs more than the other).

 ## Axiomatic Bounds